 Disabled access to buildings is a complete joke in the UK.
 Not only access on the high street but homes generally are not built with the disabled in mind.

-The Building RegulationsThese are the legal regulations which govern how a house is constructed. (not to be confused with Planning Permission which is about whether you are allowed to build the house at all or what it might look like) see Building Regulations) part M pages 64-72 contain the main part of the legislation on provision for access.
+The Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) part M pages 64-72 contain the main part of the legislation on provision for access.
 There are some other sections, starting page 11 which cover existing dwellings and are mainly about making sure that any alterations to houses don’t make access more difficult than it was before the work started.